zzm634/typeorm-no-arp/docs/connection-options.md

 * `installExtensions` - A boolean to control whether to install necessary postgres extensions automatically or not (default: `true`)

+* `applicationName` - A string visible in statistics and logs to help referencing an application to a connection (default: `undefined`)

 ## `sqlite` connection options

 * `database` - Database path.
 For example "./mydb.sql"